Mål og innhald

 The course get the student to start early with his/her master thesis through writing training and practical insight in the research process.
 The course aims at offering students more insight in the writing process behind a successful master thesis by working with a project proposal for the future master thesis.
 The project proposal forms the basis for the master thesis and the allocation of a supervisor.

-- argue scientifically, structure a Master¿s thesis and follow good scientific use of references.
+- can argue scientifically, structure the argumentation and follow good scientific use of references

 Krav til forkunnskapar